 There’s always that moment, every summer, when you bite into the first good ear of corn.
 The kernels practically pop off the cob and into your mouth, it’s sweet but not starchy, and you just want that ear to go on forever.
 I had my moment last week and it kicked off an annual corn frenzy in my kitchen.
+This corn and cucumber salad was born in that delicious frenzy 🙂

 It’s super easy to throw this salad together, too.
 I par cook the corn just long enough to bring out its natural sweetness and flavor, without making it too soft.
 This way it keeps a nice firm texture.
 Here’s my secret…

-The best way to cook corn for a salad~
+The best way to cook corn for a salad

 If you haven’t tried this microwave method for cooking corn you’ll be amazed at how well, and how quickly it works.
 There’s no water to boil, and no big heavy pot to lug from stove to sink.